pmem/vltrace/README.md

 ### SYSTEM REQUIREMENTS ###

- - kernel v4.4 or later (for Perf Event Circular Buffer)
+ - kernel v4.7 or later [(to attach eBPF to tracepoints)](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md)
  - kernel headers installed:
     - 'kernel-devel' package on RHEL, Fedora and CentOS or
     - 'linux-headers' package on Debian and Ubuntu
  - libbcc v0.2.0-313-g6c99958 or later
  - CAP_SYS_ADMIN capability (required by the bpf() syscall)
- - mounted tracefs
+ - mounted debugfs and tracefs

 ### CONTACTS ###